hjbar/stage_m1/README.md

   implemented, if any

-We would like you to write a short REPORT.md file at the root of the project, that details what you did and explains any non-obvious point, with pointers to relevant source files.
+We would like you to write a short REPORT.md file at the root of the project, which details what you did and explains any non-obvious point, with pointers to relevant source files.
 There is no length requirement for this REPORT.md file, just include the information that *you* think is valuable and useful -- please, no boring intro or ChatGPT prose.